Best White Cake Recipe

 - Sour cream – Sour cream enriches and tenderizes the cake.

 - Vanilla extract – Use real vanilla extract for the best flavor.
-(Alternately, you can use almond extract)
+(Alternately, you can use almond extract to make White Almond Sour Cream cake.)

 - Egg whites – The main difference between a White Cake and a regular vanilla cake is the absence of yolks in the batter.